 Perhaps some of the best things to do in Cuenca, aren’t technically in Cuenca at all.

-In addition to all the things do to in Cuenca itself, the city makes an ideal base to further explore the Andes of the Azuay Province that Cuenca is the capital of.
+In addition to all the things do to in Cuenca itself, the city makes an ideal base to further explore the Azuay Province that Cuenca is the capital of.
 The previously mentioned 15 things to do in Cuenca can likely be experienced within a few days.
-Yet there are much more awesome things to do further afield, that can help to justify a longer stay in Cuenca.
+Yet there are many more awesome things to do further afield, which can help to justify a longer stay in Cuenca.

 Hiking, waterfalls, artisan towns, and Inca ruins abound.
-They can each be accessed by public transport or tours and we’ve got all the details and directions to help you reach these interesting places from Cuenca.
-To inject some adventure into your stay, be sure to pursue what we’ve found to be the best day trips from Cuenca!
+They can each be accessed by public transport or tours.
+We’ve got all the details and directions to help you reach these interesting excursions from Cuenca.
+So to inject some adventure into your stay, be sure to pursue what we’ve found to be the best day trips from Cuenca!

 16) Hike Cajas National Park: A Trek Through Otherworldly Landscapes